Belmont University Scholarships (2025–2026)

 Are these competitive scholarships separate from automatic merit?

 Yes.
-They’re Belmont’s flagship competitive scholarships and typically replace your automatic merit package if you’re selected.
+Belmont’s flagship scholarships replace automatic merit awards if you’re selected for one of these limited, top competitive scholarships.

 How do I apply?

 No separate scholarship application—submit your admission application by November 1 (Early Action I).
-From there, Belmont invites top candidates into the flagship selection process and finalist interviews.
+Belmont then invites the highest-achieving candidates for interviews and final consideration.

 How competitive are they?